Lotus band member, son still missing after kayaking in Arkansas

-DENVER (KDVR) — A rescue mission for a Denver band member and his son has turned into a recovery mission after the pair went missing while kayaking in Arkansas, according to the band’s Twitter.
+DENVER (KDVR) — A rescue mission for a musician and his son has turned into a recovery mission after the pair went missing while kayaking in Arkansas, according to the band’s Twitter.

-Chuck Morris of the Denver band Lotus and his son Charley went kayaking on Beaver Lake in Arkansas on March 16 and haven’t been seen since.
-According to the band’s Twitter, the search for Chuck and Charley has moved to a recovery.
+Chuck Morris of the band Lotus and his son Charley went kayaking on Beaver Lake in Arkansas on March 16 and haven’t been seen since.
+The family, from Kansas City, was in Arkansas for a spring break vacation.

-The band said that a K-9 team has found a probable location on the lake but the recovery efforts might take some time due to the water temperature, weather and the depth of the lake.
+The band said that a K-9 team has found a probable location on the lake, but the recovery efforts might take some time due to the water temperature, weather and the depth of the lake.
+Sonar is also being used as part of the search.

+“It’s just something you never expect to hear,” said bandmate Luke Miller.
+“We all hope for the best, but it didn’t work out.”

+The Benton County Sheriff’s Office said the kayaking trip started around 11 a.m. on March 16.
+Chuck and Charley were supposed to return around 2 p.m., but when it got to 4 p.m. with no sign of them, police were called and began searching.

 While crews continue to look for the father and son, Lotus said they plan to celebrate Chuck and Charley’s lives.